Exploring Educational Design in VR with Dr. Eric B. Bauman

 Kim Ernstmeyer is the Director of Open RN and a Nursing Instructor at Chippewa Valley Technical College.
 She’s an experienced nurse educator and passionate about teaching clinical judgment and patient safety using simulation.

-In this interactive Acadicus Roundtable in VR we’ll meet with Kim to learn more about her work leading Open RN, a project funded by a $2.5 million dollar grant from the Department of Education and focused on creating 5 OER Nursing Textbooks with 25 associated Virtual Reality scenarios using the Acadicus platform.
-We’ll also explore firsthand some of the already completed simulations live in VR.
+In this interactive Acadicus Roundtable, Kim shared information about her work leading Open RN, a project funded by a $2.5 million dollar grant from the Department of Education and focused on creating 5 OER Nursing Textbooks with 25 associated Virtual Reality scenarios using the Acadicus platform.
+We also explored firsthand some of the already completed simulations live in VR.

 “I Got a Headset, Now What?” – Best Practices for Success in Deploying VR-based Learning with Carly Brady